bhisaac/5eFP/5eFP-SRD.md

 ### Feature: Ship's Passage

 At LEVEL 1, place the docks token over the obscured world map tile where the docks are located if it hasn't already been placed.
-When the docks are discovered, remove the docks token, and you gain the following additional features.
+When the docks are discovered, you gain the following additional features.

 You may spend a round of downtime onboard a ship located in HQ's docks.
 If there isn't a ship token, add one and then name the ship.
 This is your former ship and crew.
-At the end of your downtime round, you may move the ship you're located in onto a different and accessible world map tile that shares the same terrain as HQ's docks, gaining any end-of-turn bonuses contained on the map tile.
+During your downtime round, you may move the ship you're located in onto a different and accessible world map tile that shares the same terrain as HQ's docks, gaining any end-of-turn bonuses contained on the map tile.
 Alternatively, you may choose to forgo moving and instead just gain any end-of-turn bonuses contained on the current map tile.
+The ship returns to dock at the end of your round.

 Your former ship and crew can hold you and up to four additional PCs.
 End-of-turn bonuses are resolved for each PC passenger.

 Before deploying onto the world map, you may instead choose to deploy to the same destination onboard your ship, if the group token is on the same terrain as HQ's docks.
+Your ship returns to dock when your group recalls.

 The following downtime options open up for you and your allies in HQ's docks.
 - Spend any number of ⛁ on HQ's docks research upgrades.
+- Spend ⛁ to gain passage.
+You can accommodate up to four additional players, but they must each spend ⛁ to also gain passage.
+Each player onboard a ship resolves thier round of downtime together.

 ## Background-Name